 Drain the liquid from the carrot mixture.

+If using eggs, cook the eggs lightly scrambled.
 When the eggs are done, ladle the eggs into the bottom half of each sandwich.

 Close the sandwich, and cut each sandwich in half.

 Tom David Recipe Blog: Great stove top vegetarian meals for two hungry people.
 And no advertising!